 Since the rock was an odd shape, the castle that was built was also an odd shape, to maximize space as best they could.
 The Grand Chateau building which is triangular was built in 1528.
 An additional building, known as the Petit Chateau which was added to the existing structure in 1560 in an L shape, to form a small courtyard.

-But this was not a royal house for a King.
+But this was not a house for a French monarch.
 Instead, the château was owned in the middle ages by the noble Montmorency family who owned the castle at that time.